 Jute leaves are a nutritious and versatile leafy green vegetable.
-They are rich in calcium, iron, protein, vitamin A, C, and E, thiamin, riboflavin, niacin, folate, and dietary fibers.
-Jute leaves are found in specialty stores in fresh, frozen, or dried forms.
-It can also be found at local farmers’ markets depending on your location, and it may be called okra leaves.
-Not the same leaves from the okra plant.
+They are rich in calcium, iron, protein, vitamins A, C, and E, thiamin, riboflavin, niacin, folate, and dietary fibers.
+Jute leaves can be found in specialty stores in fresh, frozen, or dried forms.
+Depending on your location, they may also be available at local farmers’ markets.
+Jute leaves are also known as okra leaves, but they are not the same as the okra plant leaves.

 It is fascinating to know that India and Bangladesh are the top producers of Jute plants.
-With a 2011 estimation of 1,924,326 and 1,523,315 respectively, I was a bit surprised to find very few food recipes on the Internet.
+With a 2011 estimation of 1,924,326 and 1,523,315, respectively, I was surprised to find very few food recipes online.
 Maybe other recipes are not known and shared.
-Or better yet, is it possible that because of the Jute’s leaves texture when cooked, creating recipes that are out of the ordinary may be difficult to accomplish.
+Or better yet, is it possible that creating recipes that are out of the ordinary may be difficult to accomplish because of the Jute’s leaves texture when cooked?

-I have heard stories of bad jute or Lalo stew and could not understand how someone could mess up a recipe made with green leafy vegetables.
+I have heard stories of bad jute or Lalo stew and could not understand how someone could mess up a recipe with green leafy vegetables.
 It wasn’t until my sister’s friend Syndie showed me how she cooks her Lalo (Jute) that I understood the challenges.

 Before I share the recipe, I have to say that I have researched the web for Lalo recipes and could not find the secret ingredient that Syndie used.
 The secret ingredient can be used for baking.
-I have not cooked with it and was astonished to find out what it was.
-Apparently, it is used to make Lalo is one of the provinces in Haiti called L’Artibonite, located in the center of Haiti.
+I had not cooked with it and was astonished to find out what it was.
+Apparently, it is used to make Lalo, one of the provinces in Haiti called L’Artibonite, located in the center of Haiti.

 Map of Haiti taken from negritudefm.com